-The TDSSA Expert Group was expanded in 2020 to assist in the further development of testing related matters that fall under the ISTI.
+The TDSSA Expert Group was expanded in 2020 and was replaced with the Strategic Testing Expert Advisory Group that focuses on development of testing related matters that fall under the ISTI.

 6. Were factors other than physiological and non-physiological demand, such as financial gain, sport culture in a country, country performance, intelligence or gender, considered when establishing the MLAs?